 When you are hydrated, it is clear with a shade of light yellow.
 If it is orange instead, it doesn’t necessarily mean something is wrong with you.
 Sometimes, this can be a clear sign of a liver disorder or even a urinary tract infection.

 Below, we will discuss why your pee is orange.
 Take a look at these 5 causes that change the color, especially if it is bright & dark orange or even red.
+However, liver disease and medication are the most common reasons pee turns orange.

 What does it mean when your pee is orange & what happens?